An Essential Guide to Tax Planning for Business Owners

 At the federal level, small businesses are primarily concerned with income tax, self-employment tax, and excise tax.

-- Income Tax: All businesses, except partnerships, must file a federal income tax return each year.
-The type of form you file depends on your business structure.
-For instance, sole proprietors file a Form 1040 with a Schedule C, while corporations use Form 1120 or 1120-S.
+- Income Tax: All businesses have annual federal tax filing requirements.
+The type of return depends on the business structure.
+For instance, sole proprietors file Form 1040 with Schedule C, corporations use Form 1120 or 1120-S, and partnerships file Form 1065, although they generally do not pay federal income tax at the entity level.

 - Self-Employment Tax: This is the tax for Social Security and Medicare, which sole proprietors and partners must pay.
 The current rate is 15.3%.